 To this effect, the Commission will sign specific contracts under suitable framework contracts concluded by the Directorate-General for Informatics (DG DIGIT) or under equivalent framework contracts.

-The indicative number of specific contracts under suitable framework contracts that the Commission plans to enter into is 60.
+The indicative number of these contracts that the Commission plans to sign is 50.

-For IT studies, development and maintenance, there is a total indicative available budget of EUR 3 995 000.
+For IT studies, development and maintenance, there is a total indicative available budget of EUR 4 023 000.

 5.2.2.
 Production services